On asymptotically automatic sequences: Introduction

 { In Section \ref{sec:basic} we discuss basic properties of asymptotically $k$-automatic sequences.
 In particular, we prove closure under Cartesian products and codings, and under passing to an arithmetic progression.
 We also discuss the connection with automata, obtained in \cite{JK-Cobham-asympt}.

-In Section \ref{sec:bases} we discuss the dependence of the notion of a $k$-automatic sequence on the base.
+In Section \ref{sec:bases} we discuss the dependence of the notion of a $k$-automatic sequence on the base $k$.
 We show that for multiplicatively dependent bases $k$ and $\ell$, asymptotically $k$-automatic sequences are the same as asymptotically $\ell$-automatic sequences.
 For multiplicatively independent bases $k$ and $\ell$, a celebrated theorem of Cobham asserts that the only sequences that are automatic in both bases are the eventually periodic ones.
-In contrast, as shown in \cite{JK-Cobham-asympt}, there exist sequences that are asymptotically automatic in two multiplicatively independent bases without being asymptomatically equal to a periodic sequence; we can only show a considerably weaker condition of being asymptotically invariant under a shift.
+In contrast, as shown in \cite{JK-Cobham-asympt}, there exist sequences that are asymptotically automatic in two multiplicatively independent bases without being asymptomatically equal to a periodic sequence; we can only show a considerably weaker property of asymptotic invariance under a shift.
 We investigate the set of bases with respect to which a given sequence is asymptotically automatic and show that it has a particularly structured form.

 In Section \ref{sec:freq} we discuss frequencies of symbols and subwords in asymptotically automatic sequences.
 In the case of automatic sequences, frequencies are not guaranteed to exist, but logarithmic frequencies are.
 Additionally, if frequencies do exist then they are rational.
 In contrast, we construct examples which show that for asymptotically automatic sequences logarithmic frequencies also are not guaranteed to exist, and if frequencies exist they are not guaranteed to be rational.
-As a consequence, we see that there are uncountably many asymptotically automatic sequences (up to asymptotic equality).

 In Section \ref{sec:subword} we discuss subword complexity and its newly introduced asymptotic analogue.
 Automatic sequences are notable for having linear subword complexity.
 We argue that subword complexity is not the correct notion to consider in the asymptotic regime, and show that asymptotically automatic sequences have linear asymptotic subword complexity.
 We also prove several basic facts about asymptotic subword complexity.
 In particular, we classify sequences whose asymptotic subword complexity is especially low, which is analogous to the classification of periodic and Sturmian sequences in terms of subword complexity.